 Diuretics are often recommended as the first line of therapy for most people who have high blood pressure.

 However, your doctor may start a medicine other than a diuretic as the first line of therapy if you have certain medical problems.
 For example, ACE inhibitors are often a choice for a people with diabetes.
-If one drug doesn't work or is disagreeable, other types of drugs are available.
+If one drug doesn't work or is disagreeable, additional medications or alternative medications may be recommended.

 If your blood pressure is more than 20/10 points higher than it should be, your doctor may consider starting you on two drugs or placing you on a combination drug.